cambridge-cares/TheWorldAvatar/UK_Power_Generation_Units_BMRS/Python/Code/ukexportcurtailmentimporter/README.txt

+Description:

+This module retrieves energy exports and curtailments for UK generation units.

+Data Source:

+This script imports data from the BMRS (https://www.bmreports.com/bmrs/?q=eds/main) which includes information on wind farm exports and energy bids (where wind farms bid their full generation amounts).
+The former allows for exports to be known, and the difference allows for curtailments to be known.

+Code Execution Details:

 With 'export_curtailment_data_importer.py' as the main script, these files import data from BMRS/Excels of BMRS data to input into the KG.